minghao-sun-sc/rhofold_protocol/README.md

 <!-- ABOUT THE PROJECT -->
 ## About this repository

-This codebase contains the relevant codes and example data associated with the protocol paper titled "A language-model-based deep learning platform for predicting RNA 3D structure".
+This codebase contains the relevant codes and example data associated with the paper titled "A language-model-based deep learning platform for predicting RNA 3D structure".
 The protocol is based on our previous research on RNA 3D structure modeling, which is published in Nature Methods (<a href='https://www.nature.com/articles/s41592-024-02487-0'>full text available</a>).

 This protocol comprises four stages.
 - Stage 1: prepare data